darya-korobenko/flask-dummy/README.md

 # flask-dummy

 This project locally sets up flask-dummy application which is using Grafana Alloy to send logs to Loki.
-The results can be validated by viewing logs in Grafana
+The results can be validated by viewing logs in Grafana.

 ## Project Structure